 We spend a lot of our time at our local National trust forest, which has an ideal areas for making dens.
 Oliver loves doing this with his daddy.
 They have made some truly awesome dens, with doors, windows, seats and even fake camp fires!
 Truth is though you don’t necessarily need a forest to make a den, Oliver can create his own ‘secret hideouts’ practically anywhere.
 Under a tree, a clearing in a hedge or the top of a climbing frame.
 Anywhere there’s a space and as long as he has his imagination with him.

-Just because the weather has got a bit cooler, doesn’t mean the arts and craft activities have to stay inside.
-Do you member doing this at school?
+Just because the weather has got a bit cooler, doesn’t mean the arts and craft activities have to stay inside!
+Do you remember doing this at school?
 I remember a school trip once to a local park and we had to try and do a rubbing of all the different types of tree bark.
 All you need for this is some paper and crayons.
 I have found that the trees with more finely detailed bark like the Silver Birch for example give the best rubbing.

 I also love the idea of the leaf catching game that is on Living Life Our Way’s blog post of their Fun Family Activities for Autumn, must try that next time we go out on a windy day, sounds like fun!